PS Koral Arrest 580 Accused In Last 10 Months - UrduPoint

 PS Koral Arrest 580 Accused In Last 10 Months

-The Islamabad Capital Territory (ICT) Police, the Koral Police station teams, have conducted an extensive crackdown against criminal elements in the federal capital over the past 10 months to maintain peace and security

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Nov, 2024) The Islamabad Capital Territory (ICT) Police, the Koral Police station teams, have conducted an extensive crackdown against criminal elements in the Federal capital over the past 10 months to maintain peace and security
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Nov, 2024) The Islamabad Capital Territory (ICT) Police, the Koral Police station teams, have conducted an extensive crackdown against criminal elements in the Federal capital over the past 10 months to maintain peace and security.

-A public relations officer on Wednesday told APP that, during this period, the Koral Police arrested a total of 580 individuals involved in various criminal activities, recovering cash and valuables worth over 20 million rupees from their possession.
+A public relations officer on Sunday told APP that during this period, the Koral Police arrested a total of 580 individuals involved in various criminal activities, recovering cash and valuables worth over 20 million rupees from their possession.

 As part of the ongoing "Nasha Ab Nahi" campaign in the federal capital, Koral police teams arrested 60 drug dealers and seized significant quantities of narcotics, including 12,168 grams of hashish, 15,418 grams of heroin, and 415 liters of liquor.